MicrosoftDocs/windows-ai-docs/docs/train-model-custom-vision.md

     Now, the detected product is no longer fixed to "surface-pro."
 Instead, it shows the result of the evaluation of the trained Custom Vision classification model.

     Use the test images you used before on the Custom Vision web, and check the results!

-## 8. What's next

-That's it, you have finished the Lab!
-For more information about Microsoft's Machine Learning services and APIs, continue to the next page.